Samanbz/TA-certificates-script/README.md

 -   {{workshops}}
 -   {{workshopsList}}

-Die Variable {{workshops}} rendert den String ({{data.firstName}} also took part in workshops with the following companies:), falls die Person mindestens einen Workshop besucht hat.
+The variable {{workshops}} renders the string ({{data.firstName}} also took part in workshops with the following companies:), if the person has attended at least one workshop.

-Die Variable {{workshopsList}} erstellt für jeden besuchten Workshop ein Stichpunkt falls die Person mindestens einen Workshop besucht hat.
+The variable {{workshopsList}} creates a bullet point for each workshop attended if the person has attended at least one workshop.

-## Programm laufen lassen
+## Run the code

-Wenn du alle Abhängigkeiten installiert und alle Dateien abgelegt hast, kannst du mit dem Befehl node src/script.js das Programm starten.
+Once you have installed all dependencies and placed all files, you can start the program with the command `node src/script.js`